faizanv/faizanv.github.io/blog-jekyll/_posts/2017-08-30-gitub-pages.markdown

 ## Prerequisites
 For this tutorial you must be familiar with:
 1. HTML/CSS
-2. Working in a command line
+2. Working in a command line or terminal
 3. Using git and having a Github account

 ## Getting Started